1.7. Example Outputs

 Fig. 1.7.1.1 Expected structural damage states from San Francisco testbed.

-Fig. 1.7.1.2 shows expected non-structural damages which tend to be server if compared to the structural damage.
+Fig. 1.7.1.2 shows expected non-structural damages which tend to be severe if compared to the structural damage.
 For the building assets in the South Bay regions, Slight to Moderate non-structural damages are likely.
 Buildings located near the Hayward fault are likely to experience Moderate to Extensive non-structural damages.
 The example wood frame building is expected to have a Moderate damage state (DS = 2.0 with a probability of 64%).
 Detailed breakdown statistics are plotted in Fig. 1.7.1.3.
-THe building is likely to experience the following potential damages: (1) cracks requiring repair and repainting; some partitions may require replacement of gypsum board or other finishes, (2) falling of tiles, (3) connections of exterior wall panels to structural frame are damaged requiring further inspection and repairs, and (4) piping leaks occur at a few locations, elevator machinery and rails may require realignment.
+The building is likely to experience the following potential damages: (1) cracks requiring repair and repainting; some partitions may require replacement of gypsum board or other finishes, (2) falling of tiles, (3) connections of exterior wall panels to structural frame are damaged requiring further inspection and repairs, and (4) piping leaks occur at a few locations, elevator machinery and rails may require realignment.

 ../../../_images/ExpectedDSNonStruct.png